SchwarzIT/onyx/.changeset/good-spies-open.md

 "@sit-onyx/tiptap": patch
 ---

+fix(OnyxTextEditor): implement several bug fixes

-fix(OnyxTextEditor): disable toolbar actions when editor is disabled
+- disable toolbar actions when editor is disabled
+- add fixed with to link dialog to prevent jumpy layouts
+- hide redo/undo buttons when extension is disabled